nonsodaniel/Th_demo/README.md

-# Honesto - Frontend Practical Exercise
+# Honesto

 Honesto is an application allowing peers to leave feedback for other team members.
-For this exercise, you are to implement the required tasks below, along with any bonus tasks you also have time to complete.

-Designs for all tasks are [available in Figma](https://www.figma.com/file/P5D3PIAyzSfu3zOTjR2vnU/Practical-FE-Exercise-Honesto), please follow these designs for all tasks.

 The application has a few small changes from Figma to help in development of the following tasks: